Strong coupling between a microwave photon and a singlet-triplet qubit

 \subsection{Charge parity determination}

-We measure the phase $\varphi$ of the resonator transmission $S_{21}(\omega)$ as a function of detuning $\epsilon$ and magnetic field $B$ at a readout-frequency $\omega_{\rm{ro}}/2\pi=5.253$\,GHz close to the bare resonator frequency.
+We measure the phase $\varphi$ and amplitude $A$ of the resonator as a function of detuning $\varepsilon$ and magnetic field $B$ at a probe-frequency $\omega_{\rm{p}}/2\pi=5.253$\,GHz, close to the bare resonator frequency.
 A change in $\varphi$ reflects the dispersive interaction between the resonator and two anticrossing levels of the DQD~\cite{frey2012dipole,crippa2019gate}.
 Therefore, the non-zero phase response of the resonator tracks the position of the IDT along the detuning axis.
-The comparison of the magnetic field dependence of the position of the IDT to a Hamiltonian model of the DQD systems allows one to determine the charge parity~\cite{crippa2019gate,ezzouch2021dispersively}.
-Figures \ref{fig:Fig2_app} (a) and (b) in the extended data show two typical low field IDT characteristics.
+The comparison of the magnetic field dependence of the IDT position to a Hamiltonian model of the DQD allows one to determine the charge parity~\cite{crippa2019gate,ezzouch2021dispersively}.
+Figures \ref{fig:Fig2_app} (a) and (b) in the extended data show two typical low field IDT characteristics \corr{of device B}.

 For an odd number of electrons (Fig.~\ref{fig:Fig2_app}(b)), the DQD resonance gate voltage $V_R$, at which the IDT is observed, disperses linearly with magnetic field starting from zero.
 This can be understood considering the Zeeman-splitting of the unpaired electron energy levels and two non-equal Landé g-factors of the two dots.
-Fig.~\ref{fig:Fig2_app}(c) shows the energy level diagram of a one-electron Hamiltonian including Zeeman-splitting with a g-factor difference of 1.0 and spin-orbit interaction $t_{SO}/2\pi = 5$~GHz at a magnetic field of $B=0.5$~T (green, dashed line in Fig.~\ref{fig:Fig2_app}(b).
+Fig.~\ref{fig:Fig2_app}(c) shows the energy level diagram of a one-electron Hamiltonian including Zeeman-splitting with a g-factor difference of 1.0 and spin-orbit interaction $t_{SO}/2\pi = 5$~GHz at a magnetic field of $B=500$\,mT (green, dashed line in Fig.~\ref{fig:Fig2_app}(b).
 The one-electron Hamiltonian is explicitly discussed in the supplementary material.
 The arrow points out the center of the IDT (largest curvature of the groundstate~\cite{park2020adiabatic}) which corresponds to the largest dipole moment of the DQD and thus to the largest change in $\varphi$.
-This point shifts with B towards increasingly negative values.
+This point shifts with $B$ towards increasingly negative values.